-The headlight lens sealer included within the kit provides a hard and long lasting weather-proof gloss protection and a smooth dirt repelling surface keeps to keep your lenses cleaner for longer.
+The headlight lens polish included within the kit provides a hard and long-lasting weather-proof gloss protection and smooth dirt repelling surface keeps keeping your lenses cleaner for longer.

 One particular manufacturer produces specialist kits based on the level of restoration required, not only for clear plastic, but also for glass.
-They have two headlight restoration products in kit form; one for deep scratches and also one for haziness, dull, faded or discoloured headlights.
+They have two headlight restoration products in kit form; one for scratches and also one for haziness , dull, faded or discoloured headlights.

 Depending on the level of restoration required dictates the contents of the kits.

 Their kits are based around a 3″ drill bit attachment together with the appropriate pads, abrasives, polish and sealant.

 Have you tried any of the products or kits available?
 How successful have they been?
 Do you have any other tips for headlight restoration you can share with fellow readers?
 We would love to hear the details.
 Please share using the comments box below.